michaeldawson/website/src/markdown-pages/alignment.md

 ![image](/rails.png)

 In the end, my real progress began when I realised that I needed more than what Mother-Moderation could offer me.
 And that's when I began to form my own principles of _Alignment_, which went on to become the starting point for the [Impulse App](https://impulse.training).
-These concepts are intended for people who are struggling with "loop-hole" patterns of some kind, whether chemical, behavioural, or otherwise.
+These concepts are intended for people who are struggling with "Loop-Hole" patterns of some kind, whether chemical, behavioural, or otherwise.

 So, what is this concept of Alignment?
 I like to picture it as a set of rails, like the ones that a train can run on.